Warhammer 40,000: Regicide

 - 100 % negative mentions

-“This game can feel grindy to unlock new skins and doubt you want to play long enough to unlock them all.”
+“This game can feel grindy to unlock new skins, and I doubt you want to play long enough to unlock them all.”

-“There are also only two factions, and a hell of a lot of the game is behind either a paywall or a hell of a lot of grinding.”
+“There are also only two factions, and a lot of the game is behind either a paywall or requires a significant amount of grinding.”

 - 100 % positive mentions